| Trait | Info |

 Redcap Chicken History

-Redcaps originated in Derbyshire in Yorkshire, England, hence the name Derbyshire redcap.
+Redcaps originated in Derbyshire, England, hence the name Derbyshire redcap.
 They can be traced back all the way to the early 19th century, but there are no records of the exact year.
-When they arrived in the USA, the American Poultry Association Standard of Perfection indoctrinated them almost immediately.
+The Redcap was admitted to the American Poultry Association’s Standard of Perfection in 1888, several years after its introduction to the USA.
 However, at present, they are listed as critical by the Livestock Conservancy and considered endangered.
-Unfortunately, this means there are less than 500 individuals in the USA and under 1000 redcaps worldwide.
+Unfortunately, this means there are fewer than 500 breeding birds in the USA and an estimated global population of less than 1,000 breeding birds.

 Derbyshire redcap chickens were mainly kept for meat and egg production and occasionally used in bird shows.
 People would pay high prices for their outstanding eggs and meat.
 However, their popularity significantly decreased when modern industrial chickens took over, and now they are almost unheard of.